tyntec/api-collection/chat-api/v2/README.md

 ### Features

-#### Applications API - First release
+#### Applications API - First Release

-This release starts with the introduction of the concept of applications.
+This release starts with an introduction of applications.

 Applications will allow you to control which events should be delivered to your webhook.

 The level of control is down to the single event.
-This enables you to route different event to different webhooks.
+This enables you to route different events to different webhooks.

-This release only provides the default application.
-The default application acts as the global fallback in case no other application is configured and was attached to the messaging request.
+This release only provides the default application, which acts as the global fallback in case no other application was configured and attached to the messaging request.

-In a future release custom applications will be introduced.
-They will allow to specify webhooks per set of channels.
+In the future, custom applications will be introduced.
+These will allow specific webhooks to be used for each set of channels.

-#### Support for sending and receiving contacts
+#### Support for Sending and Receiving Contacts

 You can now send a contact to a WhatsApp user as well receive an Inbound Message with content type ``contacts``.

-#### WhatsApp group admin management
+#### WhatsApp Group Admin Management

 You can now promote and demote participants of a group to group admins.

 This change also adds the events

 - ``WhatsAppGroupEvent::userPromoted`` and
 - ``WhatsAppGroupEvent::userDemoted``

 indicating the promotion and demotion of a user.

-#### WhatsApp group icon events
+#### WhatsApp Group Icon Events

-When a user modifies the group icon, you can now receive the events
+When a user modifies the group icon, you can now receive the following events:

 - ``WhatsAppGroupEvent::iconChanged`` and
  - ``WhatsAppGroupEvent::iconDeleted``

-to get aware of this situation
+to stay informed of any changes.

-#### Deletion of WhatsApp profile logo
+#### Deletion of WhatsApp Profile Logo

-The logo of the profile can now removed
+The logo of the profile can now be removed

-#### Public WhatsApp profile logo link
+#### Public WhatsApp Profile Logo Link

 The logo resource supports now retrieval of the profile logo via the public WhatsApp link.

 ### Fixes

-#### Mark message as read not working without body
+#### Marking a message as read will not work without the following body

-The documentation of mark message as read capability of WhatsApp missed the required body
+The documentation of marking a message as read, which is a capability of WhatsApp, missed the required body:

     { "status" : "read" }

 ## 2.7